 More Time in Budapest?

-If you have more time in Budapest and are looking for additional things to do, we recommend you to check out the Hungarian State Opera House.
+If you have more time in Budapest and are looking for additional things to do, we recommend you to check out the Hungarian State Opera House, or sometimes just known as the Budapest Opera House.
 The neo-Renaissance opera house is the perfect place to spend an evening, especially if it is raining in Budapest.

 Make sure you check their official site to see what types of performances are currently on!